Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: On Sufficiency of Sequential-Move Occupancy States

 \subsection{Proof of Lemma \ref{lem:equivalence:sequential}}

-\lemequivalencesequential* \begin{proof} In demonstrating the proof, we must show that optimal sequential joint policies $\pi^*_{\pmb{M}}$ and $\pi^*_M$ exhibit the same $\lambda$-discounted cumulative rewards.
+\lemequivalencesequential* \begin{proof} In demonstrating the proof, we must show that optimal sequential joint policies $\pi^*_{\pmb{M}}$ and $\pi^*_M$ achieve the same $\lambda$-discounted cumulative reward.
 The proof starts with the definition of an optimal sequential joint policy $\pi^*_{\pmb{M}}$, \ie

 Next, we replace $\pmb{r}(\iota_\tau, a_\tau)$ by the immediate expected rewards received after taking sequential action $a_\tau$ at sequential exhaustive data $\iota_\tau$, \ie